Each tool tested by a non-artist. Ranked by overall beginner score.

 Cons

-- –No built-in publishing platform (you export and self-publish)
+- –No built-in publishing platform — you export and self-publish to your channel of choice

-★★★★☆Best for: Beginners who want design control over every element
+★★★★☆Best for: Beginners who want the best layout and typography control

 Pros